-The fact that the larvae eat on the surface means that damaged or overripe portions of fruits and vegetables can be taken away without the rest of the fruit or vegetable being thrown away for fear of retaining any growing larvae.
+The fact that the larvae eat on the surface means that damaged or overripe portions of fruits and vegetables can be taken away without the rest being thrown away for fear of retaining any growing larvae.
 Fruit flies have a huge reproductive potential.

-If given the chance, they will lay roughly 500 eggs.
+If given a chance, they will lay roughly 500 eggs.
 It takes roughly a week to complete the lifecycle from egg to adult.

 In the kitchen, ripe fruits and vegetables attract fruit flies in particular.
 Drains, garbage disposals, empty bottles and cans, trash containers, mops, and cleaning cloths are all places where they can breed.
-A moist sheet of fermenting material is all that is required for the development.
+A moist sheet of fermenting material is required for the development.